Consulting Terminology: 120+ Buzzwords to Know

 Example: We need to perform due diligence on the potential acquisition target before proceeding with the deal.

 EBITDA: Stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
-A measure of a company's operating performance.
+A common measure of a company's operating performance.

 Example: Investors often use EBITDA as a key metric to evaluate a company's profitability.